nastavnjc/shadowsocks-doc/install-shadowsoks-proxy-server-and-client.md

 ## Open Corresponding Firewall Ports

-In this case we're using ShadowSocks's default port `8000`, but this could be any port you specify later in the configuration file.
+In this case we're using Shadowsocks's default port `8000`, but this could be any port you specify later in the configuration file.

     sudo ufw allow 8000/tcp
     sudo ufw enable